-Unlock the actionable and data-driven insights to inform business decisions and strategy through tailored media monitoring and intelligence packages, as part of Cannings Purple’s IntelEcho service.
+Unlock data-driven insights to inform business decisions and strategy through tailored media monitoring with Cannings Purple’s Media Intelligence service.

-Our IntelEcho service collates your brands media clippings into an easy-to-read morning digest report, so you can see at a glance where you’ve been mentioned.
+Our Media Intelligence service collates your brand’s media coverage into an easy-to-read daily digest, so you can see at a glance where you’ve been mentioned.
 Our offering includes monitoring for news mentions across print, online and broadcast media, with the ability to also track public social media commentary.

-As technology advances, media clippings from a modern media intelligence company are more than just a scrap book of company mentions.
+As technology advances, media clipping from a modern media intelligence company is so much more than just a scrap book of company mentions.
 The tools now available can also track sentiment, volume, competitor activity, reach, and can even act as an early warning system for issues.
 News tracking can now be aligned, not just to brand mentions, but also your risk register, competitor brands and executive team members.

-Accessing a service from a media monitoring company will also help you minimise the risk of negative coverage or commentary going unnoticed, or worse becoming a crisis scenario.
+Monitoring your brand mentions will also help you minimise the risk of negative coverage or commentary going unnoticed, or worse – escalating to a crisis scenario.

-Cannings Purple’s IntelEcho media intelligence service is a vital solution for understanding the conversations about you, your business, your people, and your sector, regardless of where they are taking place.
+Cannings Purple’s Media Intelligence service is an effective solution for understanding the conversations about you, your business, your people, and your sector, regardless of where they are taking place.

-IntelEcho is more than just newspaper monitoring, we can also unlock deep insights from the date which sits behind your news mentions, to provide you with strategic guidance and advice.
+Media Intelligence is more than just newspaper monitoring, we can also unlock deep insights from your news mentions.

 Our tools allow us to review volumes, sentiment and geographies, to give you a better understanding of the data attached to your media mentions.
 These insights can be even more useful during or following a planned campaign or media release to measure impact and engagement.